CARBON CREDIT LANDSCAPE

 In contrast to independent organizations, there are also regional compliance markets administered by states such as California Air Resources Board, Regional Greenhouse Gas Initiative and Western Climate Initiative in North America, as well as federally oriented ones such as the European Union’s Emissions Trading System (“ETS”) or China Certified Emission Reduction.
 Additionally, Xpansiv, NASDAQ and Intercontinental Exchange increasingly seek to create liquidity and organizational structure to the voluntary marketplaces.

-Totality’s Registry is established as an engineered carbon solution (“Totality Greenhouse Gases Abatement Methodology” or the “Methodology”) to abate greenhouse gases (“GHG”, typically arising from methane leaks) through the plugging & abandoning of oil and/or natural gas wells.
+Totality’s Registry is established as an engineered carbon solution to abate greenhouse gases (“GHG”, typically arising from methane leaks or from eliminating marginal oil & gas production) through the plugging & abandoning of oil and/or natural gas wells.

 In a study of 568 abandoned wells in the US states of OH, WY, UT, CO, PA, and WV, and Canadian provinces of NB and BC, reported methane emission rates range from 1.8 × 10-3 grams/hour to 48 grams/hour per well depending on the plugging status, well type, and region, with the overall average at 6.0 grams/hour.[8]
 Studies of Appalachian Basin wells known as “Kang et al. 2016” and “Williams-Small et al. 2016” have been cited at 31 grams/hour and 28.01 grams/hour per well of methane emission factors, respectively.